Apple’s China iCloud data migration sweeps up international user accounts

 Apple has given China-based users the option to delete their data, but there is no opt out that allows them to have it stored elsewhere.
 That has concerned some users who are uneasy that the data migration is a sign of closer ties with the Chinese government, particularly since GCBD is owned by the Guizhou provincial government.

-When asked for comment, Apple pointed TechCrunch to its terms and condition site which explains that it is migrating iCloud accounts based on the settings of their device, not where an iCloud account is registered or billed to.
+When asked for comment, Apple pointed TechCrunch to its terms and conditions site which explains that it is migrating iCloud accounts based on their location.

 The operation of iCloud services associated with Apple IDs that have China in their country or region setting will be subject to this transition.
 You will be notified of this transition via email and notifications on your devices.
 You don’t need to take any further action and can keep using iCloud in China.